 Some examples of offences eligible for filtering include:

-Examples of offences NOT eligible for filtering include:
+Examples of offences NOT eligible for filtering (also known as specified offences) include:

-These lists are not exhaustive.
-For a full list, check out the DBS’ list of offences that will never be filtered from a DBS check.
+The full list of offences that will never be filtered from a DBS Check can be found here.

-Whether a caution or conviction is filtered will depend on the type and age of the offence.
+Whether a caution or conviction is filtered from a DBS Check will depend on the type and age of the offence.